 We’ve already been working with groups to get insight and feedback, but we need more so we can build the right services for your community.

-We have nine working groups with a focus on:
+We have 8 working groups, focusing on:

 - health and wellbeing